Saturday, March 13, 2021

 A bit off-topic, but, you can knit into a yanked increase WITHOUT twisting it shut.
 This forms a tight sort of a yarn over--a hole in the fabric.
 You can knit into this hole as into any YO.
 Therefore, this is an excellent trick when you've forgotten to make a YO in the row below.
 Which arm lays forward on the left needle dictates whether the YO slants one way or another. ( Edited to add : per reader request, there is now an illustrated post on forgotten yarn-overs.)

 To make an "I forgot" YO look as big as a planned YO, then, once you've gotten a few rows or rounds past the spot, pick some slack yarn from the neighboring stitches into the YO.
-It may look a little smaller to you, but no one else will ever see the difference.
+It will look smaller to you, but no one else will ever see the difference.

-The twisted YO (also sometimes called M1) combines elements (and illustrations!) from the first two methods.
-Like the backwards loop method, the twisted YO increase is a two-row operation: first row = yarn parked, second row = yarn worked.
+The twisted YO (also sometimes called M1) combines elements from backwards loop and yanked increase.
+Like backwards loop, the twisted YO increase is a two-row operation: first row = yarn parked, second row = yarn worked.
 The difference is that in the first row, instead of parking a twisted loop on the left needle, you park a YO.

 The twisted YO increase row 1: form a YO over the right needle.
 The YO can have its LEFT arm forward (upper left close-up) or its RIGHT arm forward (upper right close-up).
 Depending which way the YO was formed, for the rest of the first row, it sits in the fabric with that arm forward (lower close-ups).

-These illustrations of the twisted YO increase assume you're knitting stockinette circularly, so that you're operating from the front fabric face on both rounds.
-If you are working flat (back and forth) the second step (working into the yarn over) is done via a purl.
-The close-up illos are your friends for comparison purposes--take a look from the front and make sure, before you move on.
+These illustrations of the twisted YO increase assume you're knitting stockinette circularly, so you're operating from the front fabric face on both rounds.
+If working flat (back and forth) or making the base of a purl column, the second step is done by purling into the base, rather than knitting.
+The close-up illos are your friends--take a look from the front and make sure of the arm sweep before you move on.

-The concept of "after-knitting" (intro'ed in the last post on the structure of ribbing) is the idea of acting on a parked strand by knitting it after it is off the needles, hence, the name "after-knitting."
-Of the three increases in this post, two--the yanked increase and the twisted YO--are actually forms of after-knitting.
-This is because the twisted loop which forms the base of all these increases is not fully formed at the time of creation.
-Instead, some, but not all, of the yarn for the increase is parked in the fabric, to be operated on in the following row.
+"After-knitting" (intro'ed in the structure of ribbing) means knitting on a yarn strand it after it is off the needles.
+Two of the increases in this post--the yanked increase and the twisted YO--are forms of after-knitting because the twisted loop forming their base isn't fully formed at the time of creation.
+Instead, some, but not all, of the yarn for the increase is parked in the fabric, to be worked up afterwards, in the following row.

-Specifically, for the yanked increase, the tail was parked (although all tails are parked if you think about it) and then the parked tail was operated on in the next row.
-That operation occurred when the yarn was not on the needles, but lay loose in the fabric.
-The tail of a knitted stitch is small.
-It is capable of making up only a small percentage of the final twist.
-This is why this increase is rather tight: all the rest of the yarn in the twist has to be yanked out of the arms of the neighbor stitches.
-(This is similar to the transformation in fabric caused by slipped-strand after-knitting.)
+Tightest.
+In yanked increase, a tail parked in the fabric is worked up in the next row.
+The tail of a knitted stitch is small, so when you twist it up to make an increase, that increase is tight: all the rest of the yarn in the twist has to be yanked out of the arms of the neighbor stitches.
+(This is similar to tightening ribbing by slipped-strand after-knitting.)

 Short rows and "short columns:" anchoring to the neighbor stitches

-Other increases. anchored at the bottom of the column
+Other increases which are anchored at the bottom of the column

-If you do want to actually physically connect the bottom of the increase column to your knitted fabric, here are two options.
+If sideways tightening isn't enough, so you do want to actually physically connect the bottom of the increase column to your knitted fabric, here are two options.

 First, the nearly invisible increase (also a species of after-knitting).
 The only reason the nearly-invisible isn't more used is that it doesn't work well in a line of increases, like on a top-down raglan.
 This is because, like the yanked increase, it tightens the fabric significantly, and even more so.
 However, for non-linear increases, like on a top-down yoked sweater, the nearly-invisible is a great choice.
 Full directions are at the linked post.